syn990/SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/labwc.md

 `rc.xml`'s `<theme><name>SYN-OS-RED</name>` resolves to `usr/share/themes/SYN-OS-RED/openbox-3/themerc` in the overlay — colors, borders, and button styles in Openbox's theme format, which LabWC reads natively.
 Only `SYN-OS-RED` ships a `themerc`; the other 13 shipped themes apply entirely through `SYN_*` shell variables and rendered templates instead, with no separate Openbox theme directory of their own.

-How a `.theme` file's variables reach `themerc`-adjacent consumers (Waybar CSS, qt6ct colors, foot, Superfile, and — for `SYN-OS-RED` specifically — this `themerc`) at click-time, with no daemon and no polling, is documented in full in **[Theme Engine](./theming/theme-engine.md)**.
+How a `.theme` file's variables reach `themerc`-adjacent consumers (Waybar CSS, qt6ct colors, foot, and — for `SYN-OS-RED` specifically — this `themerc`) at click-time, with no daemon and no polling, is documented in full in **[Theme Engine](./theming/theme-engine.md)**.
 This page intentionally stops at "here's where the theme name is set and where the theme file lives" — the trickle-down mechanism itself lives there.

 ## Customizing